cboozb/aspnet/Samples/WebApi/OData/v3/ODataPagingSample/ReadMe.txt

 ----------------

 This sample illustrates server-driven paging using OData.
-In particular, it stores a table of movies in a LocalDB and exposes the table as an OData entity set using a WebAPI controller that derives from EntitySetController.
+In particular, it stores a table of movies in a LocalDB and exposes the table as an OData entity set using ODataController that derives from ApiController.
 The controller uses Entity Framework as an object relational mapper and the client uses Knockout.js for updating the page elements.

 The server controls the page size by using the PageSize property on the [Queryable] attribute.